Resumable vs. Hydration

-- JSON produces DAG.
-DAG stands for directed acyclic graph, which means that the object which is being serialized can't have circular references.
+- JSON produces a DAG.
+DAG stands for Directed Acyclic Graph, which means that the object which is being serialized can't have circular references.
 This is a big limitation because the application state is often circular.
 Qwik ensures that when the graph of objects gets serialized, the circular references get properly saved and then restored.

 - JSON can't serialize some object types.
-For example, DOM references, Dates, etc...
-Qwik serialization format ensures that such objects can correctly be serialized and restored.
+For example, DOM references, or Dates.
+Qwik's serialization format ensures that such objects can correctly be serialized and restored.
 Here is a list of types that can be serialized with Qwik:

 - DOM references